psoni4/Implementation-of-Tic_Tac_Toe-Agents-using-Difference-Learning-Algorithm/read2.md

 # Implementation-of-reinforcement-strategy-for-tic-tac-toe-player
 ----Ai-Final term project

-----Team Members: Chunwang Yuan & Preetam Narendra Soni (Graduate students at University of New Haven.
+----Team Members: Preetam Narendra Soni, Chunwang Yuan (Graduate students at University of New Haven.
 Pursuing MS, Data Science(Batch-Dec 2022))

 ## Introduction
 Tic-Tac-Toe is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.